Spirals-Team/test4repair-experiments/results/chart/25/jGenProg/readme.md

 Nb of EvoSuite Tests: 71

-Nb of Failing EvoSuite Tests: 71
+Nb of Failing EvoSuite Tests: 32

 ---
 #Seed: 21

 ## Patch 149 #  jGenProg+MinImpact With Seed 21

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.plot.CategoryPlot : 2855